 It’s important that you understand the age category that you are writing in.
 Unicorns do not make a middle-grade story any more than romance makes a YA.
 Each age category has content restrictions and expectations on voice.
 And to make matters more complicated, they both have upper and lower distinctions where they cross over with other age categories.

 Lower middle grade is between 8 and 10 years, upper middle grade is between 10 and 13.

-A middle grade novel can be anywhere from 35,000-80,000 words depending on the genre.
-Lower middle grade and contemporary will be at the lower end of this word coutn spectrum, while upper middle grade and science fiction/fantasy work will be closer to 80,000.
+A middle-grade novel can be anywhere from 35,000-80,000 words depending on the genre and target audience.
+Lower middle-grade and contemporary will be at the lower end of this word count spectrum, while upper middle-grade and science fiction/fantasy work will be closer to 80,000.

 Some middle grade readers are as old as 14.
 There currently is no name for the gap between middle grade and young adult, so you need to remember that kids read up.
 You may target your book for 12 year olds but a bulk of your audience will be voracious 8 year old readers.

 Lower young adult is between 13 and 15, while upper young adult is between 14 and 18.

 Just like middle grade, young adult has overlap with itself.
 And, just like with middle grade, kids read up.
 There are some middle school students reading upper young adult novels because they are advanced readers.